nepalcodes/resources/README.md

-# resources
+# Resources and Learning Materials
-Resources and Learning Materials.
+[Github Education Pack](https://education.github.com/pack): Free access to best developer tools for students or anyone with (.edu) email.